Frequently Asked Questions About LLCs and Section 199A

 Yes, some tax professionals believe that it is among the most complex and difficult provisions in the entire Internal Revenue Code.

 8) Why is section 199A so complex?

 - It has several basic purposes, and these purposes can conflict with one another.

 - It is written in dense “taxese.”

 - A number of its key provisions are extremely complex, and the meaning of several other provisions is very unclear.

 - There are 150 pages of section 199A regulations.

-- Many taxpayers whose businesses are a single-shareholder or multi-shareholder S corporation must convert them to a sole proprietorship or partnership in order to maximize their section 199A deductions.
+- Many taxpayers whose businesses are a single-shareholder or multi-shareholder S corporation must convert them to a sole proprietorship or partnership to maximize their section 199A deductions.

 They must do so on Line 9 of the new Form 1040.
-The Internal Revenue Service instructions for Line 9 provide only very limited guidance as to the amount that individuals should claim, and these instructions are silent about the possible need for restructuring—and arguably even misleading.
+The Internal Revenue Service instructions for Line 9 provide only very limited guidance as to the amount that individuals should claim, and these instructions are silent about the possible need for restructuring and, arguably, are even misleading.